 - Handling waits — implicit vs explicit (common interview question)

-Practice site: Use the website the-internet.herokuapp.com — a free site built specifically for automation engineers.
+Practice site: Use the-internet.herokuapp.com — built specifically for automation practice.

-Recommended Udemy Course: If you want structured Selenium learning alongside this roadmap, this highly rated Selenium Python automation course on Udemy — 4.6 stars with thousands of students — covers everything from basics to advanced framework design.
+Recommended course: If you want structured Selenium learning, this highly rated Selenium Python automation course on Udemy — 4.6 stars with thousands of students — covers everything from basics to advanced framework design.

 Tests to write: